greenelab/deep-review/sections/04_study.md

 Recent work by Johnson et al. [@tag:Johnson2017_integ_cell] demonstrated how the use of a conditional adversarial autoencoder allows for a probabilistic interpretation of cell and nuclear morphology and structure localization from fluorescence images.
-Proposed model is able to generalize well to a wide range of subcellular localizations.
-Generative nature of the model allows to produce high quality synthetic images predicting localization of subcellular structures by directly modeling the localization of fluorescent labels.
-Notably, this approach reduces the modeling time by omitting subcellular structure segmentation step.
+The proposed model is able to generalize well to a wide range of subcellular localizations.
+The generative nature of the model allows to produce high quality synthetic images predicting localization of subcellular structures by directly modeling the localization of fluorescent labels.
+Notably, this approach reduces the modeling time by omitting the subcellular structure segmentation step.

 The impact of further improvements on biomedicine could be enormous.
 Comparing